 Western Wealth Management Client Types and Minimum Account Sizes

 Most of the clients at WWM are individuals.
 The vast majority of them are not classified as high-net-worth, though some are.
-There are also institutional clients at the firm, including pension and profit sharing plans, charitable organizations and corporations.
+There are also institutional clients at the firm, including pension and profit-sharing plans, charitable organizations, corporations and other business types.

 The minimum account size at WWM depends on what program you take part in: